-The over-range (OR) bit is asserted when the magnitude of the analog input exceeds positive or negative fullscale of the ADC.
+The over-range (OR) bit is asserted when the output code reaches positive full-scale (e.g. 0xFFF in offset binary mode).
 The output code does not wrap around during an over-range condition.
 The OR bit is updated at the sample rate.